Simon-Lajoie/PogO-Bot/README.md

 # PogO-Bot
 PogO Bot is a Discord bot mainly for Riot Games related content.
-It has several features to enhance your Discord server experience.
+It has several features to enhance Discord server experience.

 ## Features
 - **TFT Ranked Leaderboard**: PogO Bot uses the Pillow library to generate and update a TFT ranked leaderboard for the users in your Discord server every 6 minutes.
 The bot retrieves summoner information and ranked stats for each person on the list through Riot Games API calls.
 PogO Bot uses a custom algorithm to generate a score for each player based on their ranked data, allowing them to be sorted by rank on the leaderboard.